codacy/docs/docs/release-notes/cloud/cloud-release-notes-|-05-set-2019.md

     copying the API token while using Firefox</span>
 -   <span style="font-weight: 400;">Fixed a bug that kept PR page from loading at times</span>
--   <span style="font-weight: 400;">Fixed a bug that stopped Hotspots
+-   <span style="font-weight: 400;">Fixed a bug that stopped <span class="skip-vale">Hotspots</span>
     from loading on the PR screen if there were too many changes</span>
 -   <span style="font-weight: 400;">Fixed a bug that caused the coverage upload to sometimes give a timeout error</span>
 -   <span style="font-weight: 400;">Fixed a bug where Complexity
-    reported by ESlint would not be displayed correctly in the dashboard</span>
+    reported by ESLint would not be displayed correctly in the dashboard</span>